nrc/r4cppp/graphs/README.md

 open research question, but it seems that we need to represent a pointer which is mutable and not unique, but restricted in scope.
 Outside that scope any existing pointers would become normal borrowed references, i.e., immutable *or* unique.

+The advantage of such a scheme is that we have a way to represent the common pattern of mutable during initialisation, then immutable.
+It also relies on the invariant that, while individual objects are multiply owned, the aggregate (in this case a graph) is uniquely owned.
+We should then be able to adopt the reference and `UnsafeCell` approach, without the `UnsafeCell`s and the unsafe blocks, making that approach more ergonomic and more safer.

 Alex Summers and Julian Viereck at ETH Zurich are investigating this further.

 #### Generic modules